 From Queenstown you can explore walking tracks that range from half-hour easy lakeside tracks to multi-day hikes like the Routeburn Track which is classed as one of New Zealand’s Great Walks and starts near Glenorchy, just 40 minutes drive from Queenstown.

 For bike enthusiasts there are more 100km of easy gradient scenic tracks, wine trails, backcountry trails, serious downhill rides, a jump park and the Skyline gondola-assisted bike park with 30 different downhill trails, ranging from beginner to advanced.
 KidzGo Queenstown also offers information on family-friendly bike trails in the region.

 Rainy days can often put a dampener on family holidays, being cooped up all day in a room with bored children, but in Queenstown you’ll never run out of things to do – rail, hail or shine.
-There is a wide range of wet weather attractions including mazes, 4WD and buggy tours, 4D motion rides, an indoor dry-slope terrain park, site trampolining, indoor golf experience.
+There is a wide range of wet weather attractions including mazes, 4WD and buggy tours, movie theatres, indoor trampolining and indoor skydiving.

 All this activity works up a pretty hearty appetite but finding somewhere to eat and drink is easy – Queenstown has more than 150 cafes, bars and restaurants to choose from.
 Many are family-friendly and go the extra mile with children’s menus, high chairs, toys or colouring in for entertainment.